keyshor/personal-website/content/authors/admin/_index.md

 highlight_name: true
 ---

 Hi!
-I am an incoming Quantitative Researcher at Two Sigma.
+I am a Quantitative Researcher at Two Sigma.
 I earned my PhD in Computer and Information Science from the University of Pennsylvania.
 I was advised by Prof. [Rajeev Alur](https://www.cis.upenn.edu/~alur).
 My research interests lie at the intersection of Formal Methods and Machine Learning.
-In particular, I am interested in applying formal methods to improve applicability and reliability of reinforcement learning, verifying systems with neural network components and using neurosymbolic approaches to improve program synthesis and analysis.
+In particular, I am interested in
+Neurosymbolic Programming, Reinforcement Learning and Interpretable Machine Learning.